 Water is an essential resource for SAGD operation in oil sands extraction.
 It is heated to generate steam for the extraction of bitumen from sand.
 Compared to conventional mining operation, SAGD operation uses less water.
 The self-contained water treatment system in SAGD operation allows us to recycle water by up to 97%.
-The water treatment system involves technology used to remove silica and reduce water hardness so that the water can be reused and pumped to the boiler again for steam production.
-Water which is not reused is typically disposed at an approved waste management facility.
+The water treatment system involves technology used to remove silica and reduce water hardness so that the water can be recycled through the boiler for steam production.
+Water that can no longer be reused is typically disposed at an approved waste management facility.

-The Group has obtained water licence for legal usage of fresh water according to Water Act in SAGD operation.
+The Group has obtained an Alberta Water Act Licence for legal usage of fresh water for SAGD operations.
 Due to the necessary use of water to create steam in the extraction process, a number of stakeholders are concerned about fresh water consumption in the oil sand production.
 For the long-term sustainable use of water resource, the Group will explore saline water sources as an alternative.
-We anticipate utilising brackish water 16 to reduce the demand for fresh water.
-Brackish water source will be identified through a Devonian drilling program.
-The brackish water needs to be processed to remove particles and dissolved solids, making it acceptable as a water source for heating in the boiler.
 Apart from saline water sources, we also explore for the possibility of natural storm water as a water source to supplement consumption and reduce overall fresh water use.
 The surface storm water run-off will be collected in a storm water retention pond.
 The pond design is based on EPEA.
 With alternative choices of water sources, we hope to reduce the fresh water consumption.